osmandapp/web/main/docs/user/plugins/parking.md

 ![Parking widget Android](@site/static/img/plugins/parking/parking_widget_android.png)

-The **Start Time** is always displayed in the parking point details.
-To view details, tap <Translate android="true" ids="parking_place"/> and the parking point context menu will show the start time.
+The **Start Time** is always displayed in the parking spot details.
+To view details, tap <Translate android="true" ids="parking_place"/> and the parking spot context menu will show the start time.

 ![Parking info in Android](@site/static/img/plugins/parking/and_parking_info.png)

-**Time Left** or **Time Overdue** in the details of the parking point with limited time, opened with the <Translate android="true" ids="pick_up_till"/>, will show the total amount of time: either the remaining time before the expected end of parking or the overdue time since then.
+**Time Left** or **Time Overdue** in the details of the parking spot with limited time, opened with the <Translate android="true" ids="pick_up_till"/>, will show the total amount of time: either the remaining time before the expected end of parking or the overdue time since then.

 ![Time left in Android](@site/static/img/plugins/parking/and_parking_info_left.png)